Naveen Wickremeratne

 Bio

-Before starting my doctoral studies, I held several academic and research positions.
-I served as a Lecturer and an Assistant Lecturer in the Department of Economics at the University of Colombo, Sri Lanka, where I taught and mentored undergraduate students.
-My research during this period focused on economic development, trade, and the socio-economic factors influencing education and employment.
+Alongside my doctoral research, I am a Teaching Associate at Department of Economics, Monash University.
+Prior to starting my PhD, I served as a Lecturer and Assistant Lecturer in the Department of Economics at the University of Colombo, Sri Lanka, where I taught and mentored undergraduate students, and conducted research on economic development, trade, and the socio-economic determinants of education and employment.

-I have been recognized with several scholarships and awards, including the Co-funded Monash Graduate Scholarship, the Monash International Tuition Scholarship, and the Fulbright Masters Scholarship.
+My research has been supported by several competitive awards, including the Co-funded Monash Graduate Scholarship, the Monash International Tuition Scholarship, and the Fulbright Masters Scholarship.

 Email: naveen.wickremeratne@monash.edu